MattReisdorf/Project2-Music-Lessons/README.md

 [![License: Unlicense](https://img.shields.io/badge/license-Unlicense-blue.svg)](http://unlicense.org/)
 # Scaled

 ## Full stack web application where users can create and view their own musical scale lessons.
 Currently supports lessons of 7 or fewer notes.
-Future updates will include support for the full chromatic scale, as well as the pitch detection model from the [ml5js](https://github.com/ml5js) team.
+Future updates will include support for the full chromatic scale, ~~as well as the pitch detection model from the [ml5js](https://github.com/ml5js) team.~~

+#### UPDATE: Now supports playing through individual notes of the lessons, thanks to Chris Wilson's [pitch detection algorithm](https://github.com/cwilso/PitchDetect).
+Works decently well with my guitar, but will pick up and possibly match with other sounds from the environment.
+For this reason, I would recommend practicing in a quiet space, or using an audio interface, if possible.

 #